Magnetotellurics

 The magnetotellurics method uses variations of natural electromagnetic fields to map the electrical conductivity distribution in the lithosphere.
 The sources of these field variations lie in the Earth's exterior in the ionosphere and the magnetosphere.

-For example, the research group has been conducting magnetotelluric measurements in Mongolia since 2016 to investigate the structure of the Earth's crust and upper mantle beneath the Hangai mountains and the Gobi-Altai region, with the aim of gaining a better understanding of the present deformation processes far from tectonic plate boundaries, prevailing intraplate volcanism and intracontinental earthquake zones.
+Deposits develop in the context of geological formation conditions, which in their entirety are referred to as a mineral system.
+Magnetotelluric measurements for the exploration of the lithosphere provide important information for the identification and characterisation of mineral systems.
+We are also interested in dynamic processes in the continental lithosphere, which can lead to volcanism or large-scale uplift far from plate tectonic boundaries.
+Our magnetotelluric work has focussed on Mongolia for several years.
+Since 2016, our magnetotelluric work has focussed on Mongolia.
+The working group has been conducting measurements to investigate the structure of the Earth's crust and upper mantle beneath the Hangai mountains and the Gobi-Altai region, with the aim of gaining a better understanding of the present deformation processes far from tectonic plate boundaries, prevailing intraplate volcanism and intracontinental earthquake zones.

 Topographic map of the studied area at the Bayankhongor Metal Belt, Mongolia, and corresponding crustal resistivity model (modified after: Comeau et al., 2021).